Perfect matchings in highly cyclically connected regular graphs: Acknowledgements

 \section{Acknowledgements}

-The first author acknowledges support from the VEGA grant No. 1/0876/16, and from the project APVV-15-0220.
+The first author acknowledges support from the VEGA grant No. 1/0813/18, and from the projects APVV-15-0220 and APVV–19–0308.
 The work of the second author was partially supported by the project GA17-04611S of the Czech Science Foundation and by the project LO1506 of the Czech Ministry of Education, Youth and Sports.